 Many high performing assistants see the recruitment/interview process as a two-way street, in which both parties can assess whether the relationship will be a good fit.
 Was there anything about the process or Opus that particularly stood out for you, Debs?
 Yes, their willingness to meet me more than once.
 I was approached via LinkedIn, which allowed me to research the company thoroughly; that’s when I discovered Opus was #2 in the Sunday Times Best Small Companies to Work For awards 2015.
 What I loved about my first interview was that it focused heavily on culture and fit; it was clear that I was expected to know how to do the job already, and so we didn’t go down the competency route (very refreshing).

 The interview: I loved that it focused heavily on culture and fit

 Following my first interview, I arranged a second interview.
 Prior to the second meeting, I also had a phone call to answer my first impression questions.
 I then requested a third visit, this time to meet more people and really ask the questions we sometimes forget … questions about staff retention, how staff treat each other, etc. I was REALLY keen to ensure that I liked and respected Nigel because the relationship has to establish trust very quickly (and, even after all that, I still took the job!).

-How long did it take before you knew you’d secured Nigel’s confidence in both your abilities and your business partnership?
+How long did it take before you knew you’d secured Nigel’s confidence in both your abilities and your business relationship?
 Longer than I expected, but this was very much down to the fact that I am the only PA the company has ever employed; once Nigel realised he could trust me, we were off and running!
 Now it’s a case of gradually prising tasks from his plate.